A Number Sense as an Emergent Property of the Manipulating Brain: Methods

-\subsection{Training sets}
+\subsubsection{Training sets}

-We carried out separate experiments using synthetic image sequences where objects were represented by randomly positioned squares.
-The images are 244x244 pixels (px) in size.
+We carried out experiments using synthetic image sequences where objects were represented by randomly positioned squares.
+The images were 244x244 pixels (px) in size.
 Objects were positioned with uniform probability in the image, with the exception that they were not allowed to overlap and a margin of at least 3px clearance between them was imposed.
-We used two different statistics of object appearance: identical size (15px) and contrast (100\%) in the first, and variable size (10px - 30px) and contrast (9.8\% - 100\%) in the second (\textbf{Fig.~\ref{fig:main_data}}).
-Mean image intensity statistics for the two training sets are shown in \textbf{Figure \ref{fig:dataset_statistics}}.
+We used two different statistics of object appearance: identical size (15px) and contrast (100\%) in the first, and variable size (10px - 30px) and contrast (9.8\% - 100\%) in the second (Fig.~\ref{fig:main_data}).
+Mean image intensity statistics for the two training sets are shown in Figure \ref{fig:dataset_statistics}.
 The mean image intensity is highly correlated with the number of objects in the first dataset, while it is ambiguous and thus not very informative in the second.
-We studied a number of other potential correlates and we were unable to find an image property that would `explain away' the abstraction of number (\textbf{Fig.\ref{fig:covariates}}).
-We note that a principled analysis of the information that is carried out by individual object images is still missing from the literature~\cite{testolin2020visual} and this point deserves more attention.
+We elaborate on covariates like mean image intensity in the following section.

 Each training sequence was generated starting from zero objects, and then selecting a random action (put, take, shake) to generate the next image.
 The take action is meaningless when the scene contains zero objects and was thus not used there.
 We also discarded put actions when the objects reached a maximum number.
-This limit was three for most experiments, but limits of five and eight objects were also explored (\textbf{Fig.~\ref{fig:trainx_test8}}).
+This limit was three for most experiments, but limits of five and eight objects were also explored (Fig.~\ref{fig:trainx_test8}).

-\subsection{Test sets}
+\subsubsection{Test sets}